CanOpenerInACan/CanOpenerInACan.github.io/Food_classification.md

   In the end, the neural network built for just categorizing the images into the eleven categories was able to return an accuracy of 0.74.
 There were some areas the model struggled with for various reasons, like a small sample of certain categories and foods that may have fit into multiple categories but for the sake of the dataset were thrown into just one.
 I was pleased with how the model performed and how it was able to categorize the images relatively accurately.
 The more this model could learn from user submissions, the better it would perform in the future.

-  For the full write-up and code for this project, click here.
+  For the full write-up and code for this project, click <a href="https://github.com/CanOpenerInACan/DSC_Projects/tree/main/Food%20Classification">here</a>.